rutikwankhade/Devblogs-hashnode/ckxpjkqsy003ze3s165a4deno.md

 ## Next.js + Supabase

+I was already blown away by all the built-in features Next.js provides like file-system based routing and server-side rendering.

 The next step was to choose a database.
 I was hearing a lot about Supabase lately and wanted to give it a try. [**Supabase**](https://supabase.com/) is an open-source Firebase alternative.
 It provides all the backend services you need to build a product.
 And I am impressed with how quickly I was able to make the MVP.